Sultan Ahmad Khan

+Early life

+Sultan Ahmad Khan was born in Kandahar in 1818 to a Mohammadzai family of the Barakzai tribe of the Pashtuns to his father Mohammad Azim Khan, and to a Qizilbash mother.

+He was exiled to Kandahar, following his brother Habibullah Khan's deposition at Kabul by the Peshawari Sardars led by Yar Mohammad Khan.

+Rise to power

+In 1855, Sultan Ahmad Khan sent a petition to the Shah of Iran, Naser al-Din Shah Qajar to overthrow his uncle Dost Mohammad Khan and incorporate Afghanistan into Iran if he were to be supported by an Iranian army.
+However, Sultan Ahmad Khan was intercepted by Dost Mohammad Khan at the Conquest of Kandahar, and was exiled to Iran.

-After the conclusion of the Anglo-Persian War, he was installed as ruler of Herat by the Iranians.
-On May 24, 1857, Sultan Ahmad Khan arrived in Herat.
-The Iranians evacuated Herat in September 1857 in accordance with the Treaty of Paris.
-During Sultan Ahmad Khan's reign, he was completely dependent on Iran and not only minted coins in the Shah's name, but also given assistance against the Muhammadzais to the east.
-Naser al-Din Shah bestowed the title of Sirkar on Sultan Ahmad Khan and gave his son, Shah Nawaz Khan, the title of Amir Panji.
+After the conclusion of the Anglo-Persian War, he was installed as ruler of Herat by Iran.
+On May 24, 1857, Sultan Ahmad Khan arrived in Herat, and the Iranians evacuated Herat in September 1857 in accordance with the Treaty of Paris.
+During Sultan Ahmad Khan's reign, he was completely dependent on Iran and not only minted coins in the Shah's name, but was also given assistance against Afghanistan.
+Naser al-Din bestowed the title of Sirkar on Sultan Ahmad Khan and gave his son, Shah Nawaz Khan, the title of Amīr Panjī.

-Khan captured Farah soon after in March 1862.
-Farah had been a Muhammadzai possession since their occupation of the town on October 30, 1856.
+He captured Farah soon after in March 1862, which had been a Mohammadzai possession since their occupation of the town on October 30, 1856.
 This became Dost Mohammad Khan's casus belli to launch an attack on Herat.
-On June 29 or July 8 Farah was captured by the Muhammadzais.
+On June 29 or July 8 Farah was captured by the Mohammadzais.
 On July 22, Sabzawar was captured.
 By July 28, Herat was besieged.

+Death

-During the 10-month siege Ahmad died on March 6, 1863, being succeeded by his son Shah Nawaz Khan.
-Shortly before his death, he had been affected by a disease that causes limb paralysis.
-On May 27, 1863, Herat would finally fall to the Amir.
+During the 10-month siege, Ahmad died on March 6, 1863, being succeeded by his son Shah Nawaz Khan.
+Shortly before his death, he had been affected by a disease that caused limb paralysis.
+On May 27, 1863, Herat would finally fall to Dost Mohammad Khan.